YourFavoritePoser/HackTheHood/projects/async-grey-robert-final-project/README.md

 ## Why did I choose this dataset?

-*I chose this dataset because I am interested in current police actiivity in my community and am upset with how secrative our police department is and how limited the publics access to this information.*
+*I chose this dataset because I am interested in current police actiivity in my community and am upset with how secrative our police department is and how limited the publics access to this information is.*

 ## Progress
 - [x] Picked dataset